geetanshu-m/minor-project/Suvey  Paper.md

 ### Conclusion

-Infrences|Results
+Inferences|Results
 ---|---
-Graph analysis in financial fraud detection is very efficient|Very much true as the relational patter at diffrent level as well as in diffrent networks can be very well analysed with graph database
+Graph analysis in financial fraud detection is very efficient|Very much true as the relational pattern at diffrent level as well as in diffrent networks can be very well analysed with graph database

 ### References
 1. APPLICATIONS OF ARTIFICIAL INTELLIGENCE